 "Towards the end of Anna at War, Anna has a very dramatic encounter with Winston Churchill.
 If you had the chance to meet any famous historical figure, who would you choose and why?"

 Then copy your answers in an email to this address: firstname.lastname@example.org

-Closing date 7th July.
-Sorry, but our competitions are open to UK residents only.
+We are sorry that our competitions are open to UK Followers only.

 Post a Comment